Silvokyda/rentisha/README.md

-# Kodisha - Rental Application
+# Becima - Rental Application

 ## Overview

-Kodisha is a rental application built using Next.js v14, designed to provide users with a seamless experience in searching and listing rental properties.
+Becima is a rental application built using Next.js v14, designed to provide users with a seamless experience in searching and listing rental properties.

 ## Features